act-rules/act-rules.github.io/_rules/video-only-transcript-ee13b5.md

 ## Assumptions

 A mechanism is available to start the video and that the video element is not simply used to display the [poster](https://www.w3.org/TR/html5/semantics-embedded-content.html#element-attrdef-video-poster).
+That if a transcript is present it is [included in the accessibility tree][].

 ## Accessibility Support